Kodak S-1 vs Panasonic GM1

 Review summary: Kodak S-1 vs Panasonic GM1

 So how do things add up?
-Is there a clear favorite between the Kodak S-1 and the Panasonic GM1?
-Below is a summary of the relative strengths of each of the two contestants.
+Which of the two cameras – the Kodak S-1 or the Panasonic GM1 – has the upper hand?
+A synthesis of the relative strong points of each of the models is listed below.

 - More flexible LCD: Has a tilting screen for odd-angle shots in landscape orientation.